-Applying for a limited submission grant competition at Georgia State
+Applying for a Limited Submission Grant Competition at Georgia State

-- CV/biosketch for PI and co-PIs
+- Updated CVs/biosketches for PI and all listed co-PI

-Internal review process at Georgia State for limited submissions
+Internal Review Process at Georgia State for Limited Submissions

 The review process for limited submission pre-proposals will depend on the number of pre-proposals submitted and the type of grant mechanism.
-We aim to complete reviews and send out the final decision within 7 business days after the pre-proposal deadline.
+Reviews are conducted by an ad hoc committee of reviewers.
+The goal is to complete reviews and send out the final decision for an internal competition within five business days after the internal pre-proposal deadline.